 The coming months will be a huge financial stress test on construction related companies as they are looking at a controlled and gradual restart that may drag for months before we can see a 100% resumption of works.
 It is also likely that some projects, subjected to BCA’s approval, might not even resume until August or September.

-The table above is an estimation done by The Singapore Contractors Association Ltd (SCAL) which shows the approximate cash outlay during the CB.
+The table above is an estimation done by The Singapore Contractors Association Ltd (SCAL).
+It shows the approximate cash outlay during the CB.
 The companies are categorized in their respective construction workhead, which is their project tender limit (A1>A2>B1>B2)

 Adapting to the New Normal